FriendsOfTYPO3/form_legacy/Documentation/Configuration/Layout/LayoutViewSpecific/Index.rst

 Properties and defaults
 =======================

-If the integrator does not define any :ts:`.layout` setting the default layout defined in the PHP classes will be used.
+If the integrator does not define any :typoscript:`.layout` setting the default layout defined in the PHP classes will be used.

 The following list shows all available elements within all the different